December 29, 2021Payroll

 Makes life easy for your payroll team

-The right modern payment solution makes life easier for your payroll team.
+Using a modern payroll solution like Everee will make life easier for your payroll team.
 Instead of processing massive batches of payroll at once in a time-consuming process — and using a separate platform to pay full-time employees and process independent contractor payroll — payroll admins can process smaller payments for both W2 and 1099 workers rapidly and from the same place.

-To learn more about how offering same-day payments can drive competitive advantage and help businesses like yours get to the next level, check this out.
+To learn more about how offering same-day payroll with Everee can drive competitive advantage and help businesses like yours get to the next level, book time with our team.